LynnZhang9/VideoPose3D-for-multi-person-tracking/Detectron_pose_predictor/README.md

 traj_output_path = './npz_output/dummy_traj_GP010170'

+Note:
-Note: dummy_traj_GP010170 should be the output of trajectory but can not be exported, since the trajectory algorithm was not implemented sucessfully in this script.
+1. dummy_traj_GP010170 should be the output of trajectory but can not be exported, since the trajectory algorithm was not implemented sucessfully in this script.
 Hence, all relative codes are commented.
+2. model_config and model_weights are uploaded in Teams channel named 2d_skeleton_extraction_models.zip.

 ## Output
 npz data: /npz_output/data_2d_custom_myvideos_GP010170